EmmanuelEnzeyi/EmmanuelEnzeyi/README.md

 <h3 align="left">
 My passion for technology stems from a first-hand experience of the immense impact that technology can bring about.
 <hr/>
-In my last high school grade, on the corona holidays, I earned my first salary of $19 from writing articles on the opera news website.
-I used it to buy myself a pair of shoes for the first time, most of the remaining on snacks, and the rest on internet data bundles specifically for googling.
-This was my instance of a spark in the interest I have for technology.
+In my last high school grade, on the Corona holidays, I earned my first-ever income of $19 from writing articles on the opera news website.
+The money, wasn't the biggest deal, man, my articles were read by over 100, 000 people.
+Anyways, I used it to buy myself a pair of shoes for the first time, most remaining on snacks, and the rest on internet data bundles specifically for googling.
+This was the instance that sparked my interest in technology.

 I spent the better part of this holiday googling about almost anything related to technology, and that is when I came to learn about Mark Zuckerberg, the founder of Facebook.
 I drew a lot